-This Grilled Pineapple Jalapeno Margarita is the perfect blend of sweet, spicy, and smoky.
-Caramelized grilled pineapple combines with jalapeno infused tequila & a splash of vanilla.
+This Grilled Pineapple Margarita is the perfect blend of sweet, spicy & smoky.
+Caramelized pineapple, spicy jalapeno & a splash of vanilla make it delicious.

 Can I just say I am SO EXCITED to share this recipe with you?
 Like, SO excited!
-As you’ve seen here, and here, and here… I’m a big fan of a tasty handcrafted cocktail and I’m always game for a good margarita – like this grapefruit habanero margarita, hibiscus version or this whole fruit blended version.
+As you’ve seen here, and here, and here… I’m a big fan of a tasty handcrafted cocktail and I’m always game for a good margarita – like this Grapefruit Habanero Margarita or this Hibiscus Margarita.
+But this Grilled Pineapple Margarita may be my new favorite!

-I first met my love (I mean this Grilled Pineapple Jalapeno Margarita) at a yummy little Mexican joint near our house – Chez José.
-They’ve got such innovative dishes – think butternut squash enchiladas, chipotle honey camarones, artichoke heart tamales – and amazing cocktails!
+I first encountered this spicy pineapple margarita at a yummy little Mexican joint near our house – Chez José.
+They’ve got such innovative dishes.
+Think butternut squash enchiladas, chipotle honey camarones, artichoke heart tamales – and amazing cocktails!

 Jalapeno Infused Tequila